-What Are the Rules About Choosing a Courthouse For a Small Claims Court Case?
+What Is the Rule About How to Choose a Courthouse For Lawsuit In Small Claims Court?

 Understanding the Rules For Selecting the Proper Courthouse Location When Suing In Small Claims Court

 With a few exceptions, a Small Claims Court case must be commenced within the courthouse that is convenient for the Defendant which is, presumably, where the person lives if the Defendant is a person, or where the business operates if the Defendant is a business.
 Exceptions may occur to convenience witnesses.